rishikesh-negi/wild-oasis-staff-dashboard/README.md

 integration, remote state management, and caching; React Router for routing; and CSS Styled Components for styling.

+The project is currently in development and not in a state to be tested by other users.
+I will update the README.md once it is ready for deployment.

 ### Create your own backend:

 ```